9 Most Walkable Neighborhoods in Nashville: Everything You Need, Just Steps Away

 In addition to excellent dining options at the farmer's market, Germantown is home to some of Nashville's most critically acclaimed restaurants.
 These include Rolf & Daughters, serving sourdough with seaweed butter; Henrietta Red, offering wood-roasted oysters; and 5th & Taylor, featuring bacon-wrapped quail and beer can chicken.

-Speaking of beer, there are plenty of bars in Germantown, such as Jack Brown's Beer and Burger Joint and Sonny's Patio Pub, which offer a vast selection of brewskies on tap, with live music to boot.
+Speaking of beer, there are plenty of bars to explore in Germantown, from Jack Brown's Beer and Burger Joint to Sonny's Patio Pub, which offer a vast selection of brewskies on tap, with live music to boot.
 And since Germantown is one of the best neighborhoods for public transportation in Nashville, it's no problem to leave your car at home!

 West End